 The Recommended Ranked List may be subject to minor edits if a project files a successful technical appeal or if the CoC determines that edits are required based on urgent community needs.
 Then, the CoC officially adopts the Approved Ranked List and submits it to HUD as part of the annual Notice of Funding Opportunity (NOFO) competition.

-During the 2023 NOFO Competition, the FMCoC is not accepting new project applications for Homeless Management Information System (HMIS), or for Acquisition, Rehabilitation or New Construction projects.
-The FMCoC will only accept new Coordinated Entry System (CES) projects that either will (i) primarily provide services to and have their main place of business be outside of the City of Fresno city limits and/or (ii) include street navigation anywhere within the FMCoC’s geographic boundaries as their project focus.
+During the 2024NOFO Competition, the FMCoC is not accepting new project applications for Homeless Management Information System (HMIS), Coordinated Entry System, or for Acquisition, Rehabilitation or New Construction projects.

 GATHERING DATA FOR REVIEW AND RANK